 - Global assessment.

-- National Board of Medical Examiners Basic Science Subject Examination: Each student must take this examination near the completion of Foundations.
+- National Board of Medical Examiners Basic Science Subject Examination: Each student must take this examination near the completion of the Foundations Level.

-- USMLE Step Examinations: Students must take and pass The United States Medical Licensure Examination Steps 1, 2CK and 2CS.
+- USMLE Step Examinations: Students must take and pass The United States Medical Licensure Examination Steps 1 and 2CK.

 - Student total performance is continuously assessed.

-- Medical Student Performance Evaluation: The MSPE is a summative evaluation of a student’s academic and clinical work during medical school.
+- The MSPE is a summative evaluation of a student’s academic and clinical work during medical school.